davidvonthenen/genai-agent-workshop/STEP4_AGENT_EMBED.md

-# Step 5: Embed Your AI Agent In A Web Page
+# Step 4: Embed Your AI Agent In A Web Page

-Once your Kubernetes AI Agent is deployed, embedding it into an existing webpage is straightforward.
+Once your Kubernetes Agent is deployed, embedding it into an existing webpage is straightforward.
 DigitalOcean's GenAI platform provides a pre-generated script that introduces a chat-style interface, allowing seamless interaction with your agent.

-## 5.1 Embedding the Chatbot
+## 4.1 Embedding the Chatbot

 Follow these steps to embed the chatbot into your webpage:

 1. **Locate the Embed Code:**

-   - After creating and deploying your AI Agent, navigate to the **Agent Dashboard**.
+   - After creating and deploying your AI Agent, navigate to the **GenAI Dashboard** and select your Agent `kubernetes-agent`.
-   - Look for the **Chatbot Integration** section, where you will find a pre-generated embed code.
+   - Look for the **Endpoint** tab, where you will find a pre-generated embed code.

 2. **Insert the Embed Code into Your HTML:**